 All schools will send prospective parents a copy of the school’s terms and conditions and ask them to sign an acceptance form agreeing to them.
 This is in effect a contract between the parent and the school in which certain arrangements are set out – one of which covers the payment of fees.
 School fees are normally due for payment on the first day of term.
 However, most schools offer the opportunity for staged payments of the annual fees over 10 or 12 months either arranged by the school or through a third party broker.

 How a family pays the fees will, no doubt, have been the subject of a considerable amount of planning and preparation.
 In addition to family funds, there are two key sources of finance:

 The Government plays its part in two ways.
 First, for Service families, there is an already well-established system whereby the Continuity of Education Allowance (CEA) may be claimed for qualifying individuals.
-Second, there are schools founded by the Military – the Queen Victoria School, Dunblane, The Duke of York’s Royal Military School, Dover (now an Academy), the Royal Hospital School, Holbrook, and Welbeck, the Defence Sixth Form College.
+Second, there are schools founded by the Military – the Queen Victoria School, Dunblane, The Duke of York’s Royal Military School, Dover (now an Academy) and the Royal Hospital School, Holbrook.
 Alternatively, there are some state boarding schools where fees (or part of them) are covered by the Government, including Cranbrook, Gordon’s and Sexey’s.